GiyuUoU/GiyuUoU/README.md

 ## About Me

 I am a developer focused on building strong fundamentals in **software engineering** and **data analysis**.
-Currently, I am developing skills in **full-stack development, data analytics, machine learning, and DSA** to prepare for high-impact roles.
+Currently working on **SQL, Python, Pandas, Machine Learning, and Full Stack Development** to prepare for real-world roles.

 ---